briansniffen/muchsync/www/index.md

 tracks threads, which makes it impossible to parallelize first-time index creation.

-Once setup, using muchsync is as easy as typing this each time you want to check for new mail:
+Once set up, using muchsync is as easy as typing this each time you want to check for new mail:

     muchsync SERVER